Variational Training for Better Models at Lower Cost

 The project focuses on the following research directions:

-I am looking to hire two interns (~6 months fully funded internship) to work with me at RIKEN AIP in Tokyo in FY2026.
-If you are interested or looking to collaborate, please get in touch by email:
+I am looking to hire interns (~5 months or longer fully funded internship) to work with me at RIKEN AIP in Tokyo in FY2026 (earliest starting date: October 2026).
+For eligibility criteria, and more information, please see the internship program website.
+If you are interested, please get in touch by email:

 Publications